jpda/jpda.github.io/_posts/draft-adding-oidc-to-legacy-systems.md

 ## Layout

+![img/apache-jwt-00.png]

+## Considerations

+Since we're usurping the user path to the app, we'll need to make sure we manipulate the network environment &amp; DNS in a way to make the app either inaccessible or unusable if someone was to hit it directly.
+If hosted in Azure, this could be something like a two-subnet VNet, one subnet with the app and the other with the proxy, with NSGs locking down the app subnet to only allow traffic from the proxy subnet.
+On-prem there are myraid ways to segment networks and restrict access.

+You'll also want to host with TLS, Azure AD reply URLs will require `https` except in the case of localhost.

 ## Apache config

 For apache, we're going to use [`mod_auth_oidc`](https://github.com/zmartzone/mod_auth_openidc){:target="_blank"} which is an [OIDC-compliant](https://openid.net/certification/){:target="_blank"} relying party/client module for OpenID Connect.

+Let's take a look at the config.

 {% gist 3417e90338485374332d3e857cd7dd61 %}